-Stamps.com (Video): Upside Potential Is No Longer As Attractive (NASDAQ:STMP)
+Summary

-Stamps.com (STMP) has been on a very strong run, and even though the momentum may continue, investors will struggle to see much more upside potential now.
+Stamps.com (NASDAQ:STMP) has been on a very strong run, and even though the momentum may continue, investors will struggle to see much more upside potential now.

 Stamps.com had a very challenging 2019 when it lost a very favorable contract with UPS (UPS).
 But that is now old news.
 Indeed, Stamps.com and UPS have reignited their partnership earlier in 2020.
 And the share price has been on a strong rally and repriced significantly higher.